federicosan/mongodb-atlas-backup-restore/README.md

-#### The human way to `mongodump` and `mongorestore` your MongoDB Atlas cluster.
-Extending the [mongodb-atlas-backup] (https://github.com/kysely/mongodb-atlas-backup kysely's mongodb-atlas-backup) package to make it more configuration driven
+## The human way to `mongodump` and `mongorestore` your MongoDB Atlas cluster.
+### Extending the [mongodb-atlas-backup](https://github.com/kysely/mongodb-atlas-backup kysely's mongodb-atlas-backup) package to make it more configuration driven

 ## Improvements
-Configuration parameters -
+* Configuration parameters -
-#mongodump - dump to specific directory. create the directory if it doesn't exist
++ mongodump - dump to specific directory. create the directory if it doesn't exist
-#skip a process(*lets say only mongorestore not mongodump and vice-versa*). __skip = 1 to skip it__
++ skip a process(*lets say only mongorestore not mongodump and vice-versa*). __skip = 1 to skip it__
-#__Promisified the whole process__ - get the full mongodump and than restore it to new server(localhost/atlascluster)
++ __Promisified the whole process__ - get the full mongodump and than restore it to new server(localhost/atlascluster)
-#for atlascluster restoration - use the same config object as the atlas_connection with proper credentials. "host" is for other db connection
++ for atlascluster restoration - use the same config object as the atlas_connection with proper credentials. "host" is for other db connection
-#proper logs to get to know the progress
++ proper logs to get to know the progress
-#config.js in the src/config folder contains the default configuration if you want to set it once and not pass it as an argument to the MongoBackup constructor
++ config.js in the src/config folder contains the default configuration if you want to set it once and not pass it as an argument to the MongoBackup constructor

-## Install
+### Install
 ```js
 npm install
 npm start
 ```

-## Setup & Use
+### Setup & Use
 ```javascript
 import MongoBackup from './src/index'